A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Critical case

 \subsection{Acknowledgment}

-This work is inspired by the talk by Prof. Ai and Prof. Cowan at AMS sectional meeting at vanderbilt university in April in 2018.
-The authors thank to them for their favorable disscusion on this note.
+This work is inspired by the talk by Prof. Ai and Prof. Cowan at AMS sectional meeting at Vanderbilt University in April, 2018.
+The authors thank to them for their favorable discussion on this note.
+This work is partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics).
+The first author (D.N.) is also supported by JSPS Kakenhi 17K14214 Grant-in-Aid for Young Scientists (B).
+The second author (F.T.) is also supported by JSPS Kakenhi 19136384 Grant-in-Aid for Scientific Research (B).